serengil/deepface-react-ui/README.md

 ## Configuration

 There is `.env.example` file in the root of the project.
 You should copy this as `.env`.
 Required modifications are mentioned as comments.
+You need to add your facial database items into this file, prefixing each with `REACT_APP_USER_`, where the identity name with that prefix serves as the key and the base64-encoded string of their images serves as the value.

 ```yaml
 # backend deepface service's endpoint, do not change if not necessary